How to Make a Wedding Photo Album

 In addition to representing a range of events and individuals, vary images by look and type.
 Modern couples tend to favor a photojournalistic style, emphasizing lots of candid shots, but make sure you have some formal posed shots too.
 Mixing black-and-white or sepia with color shots will also give your album a dynamic edge.
 Many photographers suggest a 1:3 black-and-white to color ratio, but anything goes.

-Knot Note: Group the detail shots so as not to overpower the people shots.
+Pro tip: Group the detail shots so as not to overpower the people shots.

 Step 6: Lay It Out